This page contains useful resources and information for getting started on creating your research poster. Need some help getting started?

 Limit the amount of text

 This may sound counterintuitive but pictures, charts, and graphs are often better at conveying information.
-Also, think about how long someone is actually going to stand and read your poster.
+Also, think about how long someone is actually going to read your poster or slide.
 It probably won’t be very long, so make sure that they can go away with an understanding of what your project was about.

 Make your title stand out!